armory/docs/content/en/armory-enterprise/armory-admin/dinghy-enable.md

 The Dinghy service can use MySQL to store relationships between pipeline templates and pipeline Dinghy files.
 An external MySQL instance is highly recommended for production use because it can provide more durability for Pipelines as Code.
 If MySQL becomes unavailable, Dinghy files will need to be updated in order to repopulate MySQL with the relationships.

-First make sure the scheme exists in your database.
+First make sure the schema exists in your database.

 ```sql
 CREATE SCHEMA IF NOT EXISTS dinghy DEFAULT CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;